ARTIST STATEMENT

 Onboard, 2015

-The images are presented as 5x7" postcards tucked inside a hollowed out hardcover book of the novel "Dove"-the novel that originally inspired me to want to meet another sailor, start a family, and sail the world.
+This work reflects the contrast between our romantic vision of sailing and our children’s perspective of simply being there.
+The images are presented as a series of 5x7” postcards tucked inside a hollowed-out copy of Dove, the novel that first inspired my dream to meet a fellow sailor, build a family, and sail the world together.

 At the Edge, 2014